Thillalangadi: Casting

-For the lead role, played by Ravi Teja in the original version, several popular actors, including Vijay and Madhavan were considered and approached.
-As per reports, this film was planned to be Vijay's 51st film, which, however, turned out to be not true.
-Finally, Jayam Ravi was hired for the role, teaming up once again with his father and brother.

-The lead female role, originally played by Ileana D'Cruz, was eventually won by Tamannaah.
+The lead female role, originally played by Ileana D'Cruz, was eventually won by Tamannaah Bhatia.
 Initially, the crew had planned to sign Ileana for the same role in Tamil as well and approached her, but her father is said to have refused the offer as he didn't want his daughter to play the same role again.
 Also actress Bhanu, who had starred in the films Thaamirabharani and the very recently released Azhagar Malai, was approached for the role.
-However, she, too, reused the offer as she felt the role was too glamorous and she wouldn't fit the role.
-Whilst all his earlier remakes had the actress, who played the role in the original film, in the Tamil version as well, M. Raja, for the first time, was not able to sign the actress of the original Telugu version.
+However, she, too, refused the offer as she felt the role was too glamorous and she wouldn't fit the role.

-Meanwhile, Shaam, who played a vital role in the Telugu version, took up the same the role in Tamil, whilst Prabhu was hired for a "significant role" and Vadivelu and Santhanam were hired for the film's comedy portions.
-Prabhu Ganesan would be playing the role of Ravi's father, which was played by Sayaji Shinde in the original version.
-It was said, that yesteryear actor Karthik was initially considered and approached for the role, before Prabhu Ganesan was finally confirmed.
-Suhasini Mani Ratnam was hired to enact Ravi's mother character.
-Unlike in Raja's earlier remakes, which all had music scored by the composer who scored the original version and the same songs as well (except for M. Kumaran Son Of Mahalakshmi), composer Yuvan Shankar Raja was hired for the musical score this time, replacing Thaman, who composed the music of Kick.
-Apart from Vadivelu and Santhanam, the film stars an array of comedians such as Livingston, Mayilsamy, Kanja Karuppu, Manobala, Thyagu and Sathyan as well.
+Meanwhile, Shaam, who played a vital role in the Telugu version, took up the same the role in Tamil.
+Unlike in Raja's earlier remakes, which all had music scored by the composer who scored the original version and the same songs as well (except for M. Kumaran Son of Mahalakshmi), composer Yuvan Shankar Raja was hired for the musical score this time, replacing Thaman S, who composed the music of Kick.